Embracing Cycle Syncing: A Journey Towards Empowered Training

 Having five ideas at once and wanting to execute them all yesterday

 In the past, that was me as well.
-Doing everything at full force, all day, then wondering why I was constantly hitting burnout.
+I did everything at full force, all day, then wondered why I was constantly hitting burnout.

 Clearer boundaries on load